 A shipping boat traveling through the ocean.

-EDF is committed to making the IMO’s short-term and mid-term measures a success to meet interim targets and make the sector’s transition away from fossil fuels as efficient as possible by bringing relevant scientific knowledge and research to IMO, serving as a trusted partner and advisor to Member States and industry, and working with industry partners to ensure their projects are scientifically sound and minimize impacts of fuels on the climate, human health and the environment.
+EDF is committed to making the IMO’s measures a success to meet shipping’s interim and long-term targets and to make the sector’s transition away from fossil fuels as efficient and fair as possible.
+We bring relevant scientific knowledge and research to the IMO and serve as a trusted partner and advisor to Member States and industry.
+We also work with industry partners to ensure their projects are scientifically sound and minimize the impacts of marine fuels on the climate, human health and the environment.

 Read related posts on our EDF Energy Program blog